walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 as:

 - Concord plugins and their dependencies
-- dependencies needed for specific scripting language support
+- Dependencies needed for specific scripting language support
-- other dependencies required for process execution
+- Other dependencies required for process execution

 ```yaml
 configuration: